nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * It is possible to pin a pinned contact, however, the contact will not be affected or change by this.
 * Pinning contacts may disrupt the initial ordering of the contacts.
+* Pinned contacts are indicated by the pin icon.
 </box>

 <box type="definition">